justmyfreak/awesometools/readme.md

 # How to Run
-`nodejs` must be installed installed in your machine. run `npm install` to install all dependencies
+`nodejs` must be installed installed in your machine. run `npm install` to install all dependencies.
+Scripts are located on `tools`, and libraries are located on `libs`.

 ## Prime Number
 Printing prime number from given number.
 For example : 100 will show prime numbers from 2 to 100.
 The input is from file and the result will be saved in another file.